Drug Administration Routes Sublingual Intravenous Social Routes Source Of The Drug Pharmacology Introduction

 Transdermal Drug Delivery System

-Transdermal patches are devices in the form of adhesive patches of various shapes and sizes which deliver the contained drug at a constant rate into systemic circulation via the stratum corneum.
+Transdermal patches are devices in the form of adhesive patches of various shapes and sizes that deliver the contained drug at a constant rate into systemic circulation via the stratum corneum.

 - The drug is held in a reservoir between an occlusive backing film and a rate-controlling micropore membrane, the undersurface of which is smeared with an adhesive impregnated with a priming dose of the drug.